yogeshwaranm-turing/amazon-agentic/envs/incident_management_redos/tools/interface_1/policy.md

    * registration_number (optional)
    * status (optional)
 3. If registration_number is provided, verify it is unique across all client records using discover_parties.
-4. Create the client record with all required and optional fields using manage_clients_vendors.
+4. Create the client record with all required and optional fields using manage_clients.
 5. Log the client creation action using log_audit_records.

 Halt, and use transfer_to_human if you receive the following problems; otherwise complete the SOP: